Roderick Ford is a poet and playwright. His work explores themes of otherness and othering, of voicelessness and estrangement.

 To have proper fun I need interaction with another, and as I’m between partners I don’t have a lot of fun at the moment.
 That said, I get real pleasure from my work, the actual creative part of it, and look forward to it.
 Mythologist Joseph Campbell suggested that we follow our bliss in life, and I agree with this.
 My bliss is writing poetry and plays.

 I seek out only the best, strangest and obscure texts and artworks to put into my head — to make a cultural soup of the best and most apposite ingredients.

-Roderick Ford is a poet and playwright.
+Roderick is a poet and playwright based in Dublin.
 His work explores themes of otherness and othering, of voicelessness and estrangement.
 His work is populated by outsider figures and hybrids on the borderlines between worlds.
 He works in non-realistic modes.

 He has won many shortlistings, commendations and prizes for his poetry, both in Ireland and the UK.
 Some of his poems have been set to music by composer Judith Ring.
 Two of his plays were given public readings in Paris, and two in Dublin.

-Roderick was also the recipient of an Arts and Disability Connect Mentoring Award in 2015 and worked with Director of Willfredd Theatre Company, Sophie Motley to develop a theatre script with Sophie’s dramaturgical support.
+In 2015 Roderick worked with mentor Sophie Motley, Director of Willfredd Theatre Company to develop a theatre script called The Spider’s House with Sophie’s dramaturgical support.